 This tends to occur together with aortic stenosis.

 Blood regurgitating back through the aortic valve forms a high-pitched early diastolic murmur, best heard at the 3rd and 4th intercostal spaces.

 There may be an Austin Flint murmur in late diastole.

 Features of severity in chronic aortic regurgitation

-Question 16 from the first paper of 2016 asked for five clinical signs of severity.
+Question 16 from the first paper of 2016 asked for five clinical signs of severity, whereas Question 30.3 from the second paper of 2018 only asked for four (and gave more marks for them).
 UpToDate gives the following list of features associated with chronic AR:

 Signs of widened pulse pressure:

 - These were mentioned in Question 14.2 from the first paper of 2013

 - Corrigans sign: a "jerky" carotid pulse: full expansion, followed by complete collapse.
 You're palpating the pressure of the left ventricle, essentially.
 It's named after a 19th century Irishman.
 It indicates a severe aortic incompetence.